GSFL Elected and Appointed Officers

 Bio: Gaby Axer is in the process of finishing her MA in Applied Linguistics at the University of Bonn.
 As a part of this programme, she is completing a semester abroad at Aston University where she will earn a PG diploma in Forensic Linguistics.
 Her primary area of FL interest is in author identification.
 In particular, she is interested in exploring whether and to what extent personal hallmarks of an author’s native language(s) may be transferred and identified across a variety of text-types, genres, and languages.

-Grace Buker Sullivan is responsible for assisting the Senior Student Liaison in coordinating the Emerging Scholars Day and delivering support to students.
+Grace Buker Sullivan is responsible for planning and organising the Emerging Scholars Day and in delivering support to GSFL members throughout the year.